Command Line Interface

 sd-remote-copy

-Copy local boot files to remote existing SD card
+Copy local boot files to a remote SD card over the network.

 Usage